 Douglass's book has all the elements of a political thriller.
 But the stakes couldn't be higher.
 Only by understanding the truth behind the murder of JFK can we grasp his vision and assume the urgent struggle for peace today.

 James W. Douglass is a longtime peace activist and writer.
 He and his wife Shelley are co-founders of the Ground Zero Center for Nonviolent Action in Poulsbo, Washington, and Marys House, a Catholic Worker house of hospitality in Birmingham, Alabama.
-His books include The Nonviolent Cross, The Nonviolent Coming of God, and Resistance and Contemplation.
+His books include The Nonviolent Cross, The Nonviolent Coming of God, Resistance and Contemplation, and most recently Gandhi and the Unspeakable.